iter8-tools/docs/docs/getting-started/concepts.md

 ---

 # Iter8
-Iter8 is the Kubernetes testing platform built for DevSecOps, MLOps, SRE and data science teams.
-Iter8 makes it easy to ensure that new versions of apps and ML models perform well and maximize business value.
+Iter8 is the Kubernetes release optimizer built for DevOps, MLOps, SRE and data science teams.
+Iter8 makes it easy to ensure that Kubernetes apps and ML models perform well and maximize business value.

-## Iter8 Experiment
+## Iter8 experiment
 <p align='center'>
   <img alt-text="load-test-http" src="../../images/iter8-intro-dark.png" width="70%" />
 </p>

 Iter8 experiments makes it simple to collect performance and business metrics for apps and ML models, assess and compare one or more app/ML model versions, validate [service-level objectives (SLOs)](#service-level-objectives), promote the winning version, and maximize business value during each release.

-Specifying an Iter8 experiment involves specifying the list of [tasks](#tasks) executed during the experiment, their [parameters](../user-guide/topics/parameters.md), and the experiment [runner](#loops-and-runner).

 ### Tasks
-An experiment is an ordered collection of tasks that are executed sequentially.
+An experiment is a set of tasks that are executed in a specific sequence.
 Iter8 provides pre-defined tasks for various functions such as generating load and collecting Iter8's built-in metrics for HTTP and gRPC services, collecting custom metrics for one or more versions of an app from databases, assessing [SLOs](#service-level-objectives), and checking if the application is ready.

 ### Loops
-A single loop of an experiment involves each task in the experiment executing once.
-Iter8 experiments can be set up to loop once and finish (single-loop), or loop repeatedly over time (multi-loop).
+Iter8 experiments have a concept of loops.
+A single loop of an experiment involves each [task](#tasks) in the experiment executing once.
+Iter8 experiments can be **single-loop** or **multi-loop**.
+In the former case, the experiment finishes after a single loop.
+In the latter case, loops are scheduled for repeated executions periodically over time.

-### Execution Environments
+### Execution environments
 Experiments can run inside Kubernetes clusters, in the local environment, and within CI/CD/GitOps workflows including GitHub Actions workflows.

-#### Runners
+Experiments that are executed inside Kubernetes clusters are referred to as **Kubernetes experiments**.
+All other experiments are referred to as **local experiments**.

+### Runner
-A single-loop experiment that is run inside a Kubernetes cluster uses the Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) workload as its runner.
-A multi-loop experiment that is run inside a Kubernetes cluster uses the Kubernetes [cronjob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) as its runner.
+A [single-loop](#loops) [Kubernetes experiment](#execution-environments) uses the Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) workload as its runner.
+A [multi-loop](#loops) [Kubernetes experiment](#execution-environments) uses the Kubernetes [cronjob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) workload as its runner.

+### Specifying an experiment
+Specifying an Iter8 experiment involves specifying the list of [tasks](#tasks) executed during the experiment and their [parameters](../user-guide/topics/parameters.md).
+Additionally, Kubernetes experiments involve specifying the [runner](#runner).

-## Service-level Objectives
+## Service-level objectives

-Service-level objectives (SLOs) specify the acceptable limits for an app's metric values.
+Service-level objectives (SLOs) are acceptable limits for an app's metric values.
 Both upper and lower limits on metric values can be specified as SLOs in Iter8 experiments.

 <!-- ## Features at a glance